Become a Credit Analyst

 What You Will Master

-At its core, credit analysis answers one critical question: Can the client repay its debt, even if conditions change?
+At its core, credit analysis answers one critical question: Can the business repay its debt, even if conditions change?

 Financial Analysis

-You will learn to interpret financial statements with precision and commercial insight.
-This includes the ability to:
+Learn how to interpret financial statements with clarity and commercial insight.

-• Evaluating working capital management and cash conversion cycles.
+• Understand working capital and cash conversion cycles

-• Determining debt servicing capacity under base and stressed scenarios.
+• Evaluate debt servicing capacity under base case and stressed scenarios

-You move beyond simply reading numbers to understanding how a business generates sustainable cash flow.
+Move beyond simply reading numbers to understanding how a business actually generates cash.

 Credit Risk Assessment